jquery/learn.jquery.com/page/performance/optimize-selectors.md

 $( ".container div .robotarm" );
 ```

-With the first approach, jQuery queries the DOM using `document.querySelectorAll()`.
-With the second, jQuery uses `document.getElementById()`, which is faster, although the speed improvement may be diminished by the subsequent call to `.find()`.

 ## Tips for Older Browsers

 When support for older browsers, such as Internet Explorer 8 and below, is necessary, consider the following tips: